PaloAltoNetworks/Azure-Transit-VNet/README.md

 ![alt_text](documentation/images/Spoke-Topology.PNG "topology")

 # Hub and Spoke VNet
-- Each VNet deployed individually
+- Each VNet is deployed individually
-- Once deployed the Hub VNet and Spoke VNet will function as one Virtual Network for outbound packet flow.
+- Once deployed the Hub VNet and Spoke VNet will function as one Virtual Network for centralized and secured outbound packet flow.

 ![alt_text](documentation/images/HubandSpokeTopology.PNG "topology")